jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 computation, a category, provides intuition and various categorical abstractions as a way to solve problems, it should be embraced.

+### Bibliographical Remarks

+In the section, the use of category theory in the computer science community is well documented.
+There are numerous textbooks and resources available for those who wish to go further.
+The definitions here are summarised from [@Bird:1997:AP:248932] and [@bigbook], this is because its definitions are easier to follow by foregoing some of its mathematical rigor.

 3 Explicit and Structured Recursion
 -----------------------------------

 Recursion, in its essence, is something defined in terms of itself.
-It is a simple yet powerful concept that forms the bread and butter for functional computation.
-Explicit recursion is a way of describing self referencing functions that is overused for the uninitiated.
+It is a simple yet powerful concept that forms the bread and butter of functional computation.
+Explicit recursion is a way of describing self referencing functions that is overused by the uninitiated.
 Arbitrary properties of the explicitly recursive function will need to be theorised and proved over and over again, which can be simply avoided by carefully abstracting away the common recursive patterns.